jpedro/jpedro.github.io/git-dd.md

 My current favourite git alias is `dd`.

 What does it do?
-Let's ask git.

 ```
 $ git help dd
 'dd' is aliased to 'deploy'
 ```

 O kay.
-That was... *helpful*... but what's `git deploy` then?
+That was... *helpful*.

-It's another alias. `dd` is a git finger-friendly alias to yet another git alias.
+`dd` is a git finger-friendly alias to yet another git alias.

 > "Turtles all the way down"
 >
 > — Older flat eather

+What's `git deploy` then?

 ```
 $ git help deploy